jadecobra/python_tdd_exercises/source/how_to/calculator.rst

 CONGRATULATIONS!
 You made it through writing a program that can perform the 4 basic arithmetic operations of addition, subtraction, division and multiplication using Test Driven Development.

-and encountered the following exceptions
+I also encountered the following exceptions

 * :doc:`/exceptions/AssertionError`
 * :doc:`/exceptions/AttributeError`